bingohan0311/SenseTab-project/README.md

 MCU/ - the MCU code of SenseTab node

-Mechanical/ - the solidwork design file of the shell of the EcoCapsule node
+Manufacturing / - the solidwork design file of the mould and electrode of the SenseTab node

 Reader/ - the Matlab code for transmitting FSK downlink command and decoding the uplink backscatter signals